-Graduate Program (suspended for Fall 2022 admission)
+Graduate Program (suspended indefinitely)

 The Department of Religious Studies is pleased to offer a Master of Arts degree.
 It is designed for those who have a first degree in Religious Studies, and who want to engage in the advanced study of religion.
 The Department has three options: a course-based diploma, a one-year course-based MA with a project and a two-year thesis-based program.
 Students interested in pursuing graduate work in Theology should contact Queen's College at Memorial.

 Please note that we are not currently accepting applications.
 We hope to reactivate admissions for Fall of 2024.

 For more information about our program streams, please visit our Guide for Current and Prospective Students.

 Set in Canada's unique city of St. John's, Newfoundland, ours is the largest graduate program in Religious Studies in Atlantic Canada, and one of the largest in the nation.
 Important resources include a large library with a generous collection of online periodical literature, the Religion of Newfoundland and Labrador Archives, courses in ancient and non-western languages, and eight highly qualified, full-time faculty members.